 Dean began acting in 1945 as a child actor under MGM.
 He didn’t start off in small productions either; he acted with Frank Sinatra and Gene Kelley in Anchors Aweigh.
-And he was a busy boy too, 1947 brought Song of the Thin Man and Gregory Peck’s Gentleman’s Agreement.
+And he was a busy boy, too, Two years later he was in Song of the Thin Man and Gregory Peck’s Gentleman’s Agreement.

 Throughout his life, Stockwell took many hiatuses for different career paths, including real estate, but also famously joined Hollywood’s Topanga Canyon hippy culture after becoming disillusioned with the world of entertainment.
-That’s what 7 decades will do to ya..
-Despite these dropouts, Stockwell he never hurt his resume, and this actor truly is one of the best.
+That’s what seven decades in the industry will do to you..
+Despite these dropouts, Stockwell never hurt his resume, and this actor truly is one of the best.
 His final role was in the 2015 film, Entertainment as The Celebrity’s Henchman.
-He retired after that.
-And sadly, after suffering a stroke, he died of natural causes in November of 2021.
+He retired after that and, sadly, after suffering a stroke, he died of natural causes in November of 2021.
 The great Dean Stockwell was 85 years old.

-Quantum Leap will go down as one of the more creative and enjoyable tv shows from the 1990s.
-And It’s no surprise it was ranked number 19 on TV Guide’s “Top Cult Shows Ever”.
-So, let’s discuss, What was your favorite time-traveling adventure that Sam went on?
+Quantum Leap will go down as one of the more creative and enjoyable TV shows from the 1990s, and It’s no surprise it was ranked number 19 on TV Guide‘s “Top Cult Shows Ever.”
+So, let’s discuss.
+What was your favorite time-traveling adventure that Sam went on?
 Did you ever watch the show Quantum Leap was inspired by, the ‘60s show The Time Tunnel?
-And since we just lost the incredible Dean Stockwell, please share some movies that you’ve of his, that I need to check out.
+And since we just lost the incredible Dean Stockwell, please share some movies that you love of his.
 Drop me a comment below and let’s toast a phenomenal actor.